dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/environments.md

 This article explains [ASP.NET Core environments](xref:fundamentals/environments) in Blazor, including how to set the environment.

-:::moniker range=">= aspnetcore-8.0"
+:::moniker range=">= aspnetcore-5.0"

 > [!IMPORTANT]
-> This topic applies to Blazor WebAssembly.
-For general guidance on ASP.NET Core app configuration, which describes the approaches to use for Blazor Web Apps, see <xref:fundamentals/environments>.
+> This topic applies to client-side development.
+For general guidance on ASP.NET Core app configuration, which describes the approaches to use for server-side apps, see <xref:fundamentals/environments>.
 >
-> For Blazor Web App configuration with static files in environments other than the <xref:Microsoft.Extensions.Hosting.Environments.Development> environment during development and testing (for example, <xref:Microsoft.Extensions.Hosting.Environments.Staging>), see <xref:blazor/fundamentals/static-files#static-files-in-non-development-environments>.
+> For server-side app configuration with static files in environments other than the <xref:Microsoft.Extensions.Hosting.Environments.Development> environment during development and testing (for example, <xref:Microsoft.Extensions.Hosting.Environments.Staging>), see <xref:blazor/fundamentals/static-files#static-files-in-non-development-environments>.

 :::moniker-end

-:::moniker range=">= aspnetcore-5.0 < aspnetcore-8.0"

-> [!IMPORTANT]
-> This topic applies to Blazor WebAssembly.
-For general guidance on ASP.NET Core app configuration, which describes the approaches to use for Blazor Server apps, see <xref:fundamentals/environments>.
->
-> For Blazor Server app configuration with static files in environments other than the <xref:Microsoft.Extensions.Hosting.Environments.Development> environment during development and testing (for example, <xref:Microsoft.Extensions.Hosting.Environments.Staging>), see <xref:blazor/fundamentals/static-files#static-files-in-non-development-environments>.

-:::moniker-end

 :::moniker range="< aspnetcore-5.0"

 > [!NOTE]
-> This topic applies to Blazor WebAssembly.
-For general guidance on ASP.NET Core app configuration, which describes the approaches to use for Blazor Server apps, see <xref:fundamentals/environments>.
+> This topic applies to client-side development.
+For general guidance on ASP.NET Core app configuration, see <xref:fundamentals/environments>.

 :::moniker-end